 Recall that a 1-star is a small hypergraph in which all edges pairwise intersect in one node, and that one node is the same across all pairwise intersections.
+The across both edge plots to illustrate the changes through the collapsing procedure.

-The simplest 1-star has all edges of size 2, see Figure 10 for an example of this case.
+Fig. 6: Node degree and edge size distributions, on a log-log scale, for April 26, 2018 DNS hypergraph.
+The x and y axes are the same across both node plots and simplest 1-star has all edges of size 2, see Figure 9a for an example of this case.
 In our DNS use case a star is a collection of domains which all share exactly one IP address but each also have their own separate IP address(es).
 These are consistent with the behavior of content delivery networks (CDN), geographically distributed networks of servers with the goal of quickly and reliably serving up content to a variety of users, which could explain the existence of stars with a diverse set of IP addresses since a consideration for IP assignment is geographic location.
 Star motifs are also consistent with DNS sinkholes and domain hosting services.